eriknovak/ErikNovak/README.md

 ### Hi, I'm Erik 👋🏼

-I'm a researcher at the [Jožef Stefan Insitute][job] who is interested in all manner of Artificial Intelligence with a focus on Natural Language Processing, e.g. Cross-lingual language models.
+I'm a researcher at the [Jožef Stefan Insitute][job] who is interested in all manner of Artificial Intelligence with a focus on Natural Language Processing, e.g. Cross-lingual language models, as well as (semi-)automatic text processing and visualization.
 I'm passionate in developing machine learning models and software that can be used for various tasks and in both scientific and business domains.

 #### Languages and Tools: